-The library collection includes over 25,000 books, periodicals, and non-book materials covering all subjects related to the College curriculum.
-Library information and links to online resources are available on the library Web page: www.randolph.edu/library.
+The library collection includes over 21,000 books, periodicals, and non-book materials to support the College curriculum.
+Easily accessible online resources include over 280,000 ebooks, databases, streaming media, and serials.
+Library information and links to online resources are available on the library Web page: https://libguides.randolph.edu/libraryhome.
 The library's online catalog provides access to local resources as well as resources in other participating community college libraries.
-Through inter-library loan, the library is able to borrow materials from other libraries for its students, faculty and staff.
+Through interlibrary loan, the library is able to borrow materials from other libraries for its students, faculty and staff.
 In addition to library computers, an open access computer lab is available on a first-come, first-served basis.
 Word processing, spreadsheet, database, presentation and selected course-specific software programs are available.
 A photocopy machine and flatbed scanners are also available.